Shrien Dewani: Judge rules SA extradition can go ahead

 "Either Mr Dewani arranged for his new bride to be brutally murdered or he himself has been the victim of a terrible tragedy," he said.

-Mrs Dewani, 28, from Sweden, was shot when a cab the couple were travelling in was hijacked in the Gugulethu township in Cape Town last November.'A nightmare'
+Mrs Dewani, 28, from Sweden, was shot when a cab the couple were travelling in was hijacked in the Gugulethu township in Cape Town last November.

 Her body was later found in the abandoned car.
 Mr Dewani had been released unharmed.